dkquocedu/arkon/README.md

 }
 ```

-The employee opens Claude Desktop — knowledge and context for their scope are available immediately.
+The employee opens Claude Desktop — the compiled wiki for their scope is available immediately.

 ---